The Car Connection Ford C-Max Overview

-Both C-Max models sit high but share common Ford design touches, including a large front grille opening meant to tie the C-Max to the appearance of the Ford Focus Electric, the company's only all-electric vehicle.
-For a tall hatchback, the stylists have done their best to give it flowing lines, including highlighted wheel arches and a slight haunch over the rear wheel.
-The effect is nowhere near as racy as the Focus five-door hatchback, but this car serves a different audience: buyers who want the highest gas mileage and a car that says it's a hybrid.
+Both C-Max models sit high and share common Ford design touches, including a large front grille opening meant to tie the C-Max to the appearance of the Ford Focus Electric, the company's only all-electric vehicle.
+For a tall hatchback, the stylists gave it flowing lines, including highlighted wheel arches and a slight haunch over each rear wheel.
+The effect is nowhere near as racy as the Focus five-door hatchback, but this car served a different audience: buyers who want the highest gas mileage and a car that says it's a hybrid.

-Inside, the C-Max shares styling cues with the Focus hatchback and sedan--not surprising, since the cars are built interchangeably on the same assembly line.
-Its modern styling, soft-touch surfaces, and chrome accents give it a more upscale look than the Space Age hard-plastic interior of the Prius.
-And the full-color gauge and information display behind the steering wheel can be configured to show the car's operating data in a variety of ways, depending what the driver would like to see.
+Inside, Ford's C-Max shared styling cues with the Focus hatchback and sedan.
+The modern styling, soft-touch surfaces, and chrome accents gave it a more upscale look than the Space Age hard-plastic interior of the Prius from the same generation.
+And the full-color gauge and information display behind the steering wheel could be configured to show the car's operating data in a variety of ways, depending on what the driver wanted to see.

 The C-Max models shared a 2.0-liter inline-4 tuned specifically to work with Ford's hybrid system, which contained a pair of electric motor-generators that power the vehicle and recharge the battery in constantly changing ratios.
 Total power output between the engine and drive motor was 188 horsepower, or 54 hp more than the Prius' powertrain.
 In practice, that means that the C-Max engine didn't struggle quite as much and sounded less desperate under the heaviest loads, like short uphill freeway on-ramps.